 Yes, meat meals generally have a longer shelf life than fresh meats due to their lower moisture content and processing methods.

-How does the protein concentration of dehydrated meat compare to fresh meat in dry cat food?
+How is the protein concentration of freeze-dried meat produced compared to fresh meat in dry cat food?

-Dehydrated meats have a higher protein concentration compared to fresh meats because the dehydration process removes most of the water content, leaving behind a more concentrated protein source.
+Dehydrated meats have a higher protein concentration than fresh meats because the dehydration removes most of the water content, leaving behind a more concentrated protein source.

 Fresh meats contain more water, so while they are naturally rich in nutrients, their protein percentage is lower by weight when compared to dehydrated meat.

-How do fresh, dehydrated, and meat meals compare in terms of cost in dry cat food?
+How do fresh, dehydrated, and meat meals using traditional thermal drying techniques compare in terms of cost in dry cat food?

 Due to their high quality and natural state, fresh meats are generally more expensive, while dehydrated meats offer a concentrated protein source at a moderate cost.